bifubao/bitfoo_tools/README.md

 # bitfoo_tools
-bitfoo backup recovery tools
+Tools to export your private keys from your bitfoo wallet backup.

 ## How to use
-1.download zip file
+1. Download files
-1.unzip file and run index.html
+2. Run index.html
-1.drag and drop your backup file to the drop zone to recover your backup
+3. Drag and drop your backup file to the drop zone to recover your backup